hbctraining/In-depth-NGS-Data-Analysis-Course/sessionV/lessons/06_handling-replicates.md

 As with any high-throughput experiment, a single assay is often subject to a substantial amount of variability.
 Thus, it is highly recommended to setup your experimental design with a minimum of 2-3 biological replicates.
 Presumably, two replicates measuring the same underlying biology should have high consistency but that is not always the case.
 In order to evaluate consistency between replicates **we require metrics that objectively assess the reproducibility of high-throughput assays**.

-In our case, we have two replicates for each transcription factor.
-We want to consider the peaks that are consistent in both replicates before we can compare the peaks from the two transcription factors to one another.
+Since we have 2 replicates in this example, we want to consider only those peaks that are present in both replicates before we compare the peaks from the two transcription factors to one another.

 <img src=../img/idr_samples.png width=500>

 Common methods for handling replicates includes taking overlapping peak calls across replicates and then assessing differences in binding regions.
 Additionally, there are more complex methods that employ statistical testing and evaluate the reproducibility between replicates.
 In this lesson we will cover both methods.